AdsCryptoz22/EasyBuildSystem/README.md

 It is also possible to use add-ons or create your own add-ons without importing a change in the system code.

-It is recommended to consult the release notes to know all about the current version.
+It is recommended to consult the [Release Notes](https://www.adsstudio12.net/) to know all about the current version.

 In case of problem / suggestions do not hesitate to contact us.